 Tax file number

-• to allow the location /identification of a member's benefits
+• to allow the location /identification of your benefits;

-• to report to other regulated superannuation entities, when the benefits of members are transferred to the other entity.
+• to report to other regulated superannuation entities, when the benefits are transferred to the other entity; and

-Health evidence is required if members have elected more than a certain level of insurance cover or to vary their existing level of insurance cover.
+Health evidence is required if you have elected more than a certain level of insurance cover or you request an increase to your existing level of insurance cover.

-If a member dies, legalsuper must obtain personal information about each of the member’s dependants in order to determine to whom the death benefit should be paid.
-This information may include financial information, to enable the Trustee to assess the financial needs of each dependant
+If you die, legalsuper will request a copy of the death certificate.
+If there is an insured benefit, legalsuper may require further health evidence for assessment of the claim by the legalsuper insurer. legalsuper must obtain personal information about each of your dependents in order to determine to whom the death benefit should be paid.
+This information may include financial information, to enable legalsuper to assess the financial needs of each dependent.

-*Communications distributed to members will be limited to:
+Communications distributed to you will be limited to:

 • information about legalsuper;

-• benefits available to members of legalsuper from third parties; and
+• benefits available to you from third parties; and

-• other information, not related to legalsuper, that the Trustee considers appropriate to distribute to members.
+• other information, not related to legalsuper, that legalsuper considers appropriate to distribute to you.

-If a member does not wish to receive communications that are not related to legalsuper, he/she can opt out at any time, by contacting us.
+If you do not wish to receive communications that are not related to legalsuper, you can opt out when completing a membership application form, a change of details from or at any time, by contacting us.

 How legalsuper stores and secures personal information

-Personal information is held by legalsuper’s administrators on their administration systems.
-Administration staff have varying levels of security related to administration functions and the administration system is password protected to prevent, to the extent possible, access by unauthorised personnel.
+Personal information is held by legalsuper, AAS, OnePath and MIML on their computer systems and files.
+Staff of each organisation have varying levels of security related to accessing personal information.
+All computer systems are fire wall and password protected to prevent, to the extent possible, access by unauthorised personnel.

 Any personal information that is held in a written format is held in a secure location in order to minimise, to the extent reasonably possible, the risk of access by unauthorised personnel.